bhavintandel/bhavin-notes/install_hortanworks.md

 6. Check if we can mount device
   * `lsblk`

-7. Check if transparent huge pages
+7. Check if transparent huge pages (to disable go to point 10)
   * `cat /proc/sys/vm/nr_hugepages` output should be __0__

 8. Install Java